 Lloyd George’s fear that a victory of the Whites would bring with it not democracy, but a new Napoleon, was the leitmotif of Allied perceptions of Kolchak at this time.
 As long as the Whites floundered on the outskirts of Russia with little apparent success, they were discounted.
 It was easy then to decline their participation in the peace conference and put forth the humiliating proposal of negotiations on Prinkipo.
-General Janin’s instructions and the actions of interventionist troops in South Russia and the Far East, responsible to no one, were a direct result of a situation where the Whites were not reckoned with as an authority capable of becoming in future an all-Russian authority.
+General Janin’s instructions and the actions of interventionist troops in South Russia and the Far East, responsible to no one, were a direct result of a situation where the Whites were not reckoned with as an entity capable of becoming an all-Russian authority in future.
 But Kolchak’s advance in the spring of 1919 put before the Allies the unexpected possibility that Moscow might be taken by a government that had been on the one hand aided by them, but on the other hand often slighted.
 These slights had already led to serious concerns over the growth of Japanophile and Germanophile tendencies.